Have you ever wondered how some businesses take off and grow very rapidly in just a few short years while others stay stagnant and barely get by?

 Technology has provided us with the ability to track lots of data and successful businesses understand that data is one of their most valuable resources.

 Take the time to identify and track indicators of success and monitor those key data points.

 Make decisions based on the data you have gathered and use this data to drive changes and improvements to your business.

 For instance, if one of your success factors is customer satisfaction, take what you learn from customer feedback and develop improvement plans to address customer concerns.

 Be aware of market pressures and develop a quality management system to help you identify critical success factors to monitor, track, and use in decision making.

 9. Have a Process to Address Problems

-Successful organizations have created models, systems and processes to spur growth rather than hamper it.
-Those founding leaders must take great pride in seeing their vision come to pass.
+Successful organizations have created models, systems, and processes to spur growth rather than hamper it.